uchicago-cs/chiwebsite/chidb/fileformat.rst

 | 60-43       | :math:`UserCookie`           | ``uint32`` | Available to the user for read-write access.
 Initialized to ``0``                                    |
 +-------------+------------------------------+------------+------------------------------------------------------------------------------------------------------+

+Furthermore,
+a chidb file will only be considered valid if it has the same initial values shown in the above table.
+This means that, when implementing chidb, you do not need to worry about updating :math:`FileChangeCounter` and :math:`SchemaVersion`.

 Table pages
 -----------